DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 ## Elevation and Section views

-Let's create some Elevations and Setions Views.
-To do this, select from the list whether you want to create Elevation or Section views, and click on the Settings button.
+Let's create some Elevation and Section views.
+To do this, select from the list whether you want to create elevation or section views and click on the Settings button.

 ### View tab